 Jenny is part time at Flinders Law as she is also a Senior Associate at Old Port Chambers in Port Adelaide.
 She practises in criminal law.

 Jenny has previously lectured at UniSA teaching law to social work and social science students and worked at their Research and Education Unit on Gendered Violence on police responses to family violence.
-She serves on the Management Committee of the Centre for Crime Policy and Research at Flinders University and is also a Collaborator at the Research Unit for the Study of Society, Law and Religion at Adelaide Law School.
+She served on the Management Committee of the Centre for Crime Policy and Research at Flinders University from 2015-2019.

 BA(Jur) (Adel) LLB (Adel) GCLP (UniSA).